Jadocee/StudyBot/README.md

 I started this project to learn more about Java.

-The goal for this bot is to provide assistance while learning online at the University of Newcastle using [JDA](https://github.com/DV8FromTheWorld/JDA).
+The goal for this bot is to provide assistance while learning online at the University of Newcastle.

+I am using [JDA](https://github.com/DV8FromTheWorld/JDA) to interact with Discord's API.

 ## Usage